 The current downturn is making life very difficult for small businesses across the country.
 Corporate insolvencies are constantly rising and, while consumer confidence may have bottomed out, trading conditions remain tough in virtually every sector.

 Small businesses are, in many ways, being hit hardest by the recession.
 Without the financial or negotiating power of larger corporations, and frequently with severely restricted credit flows, many small and medium sized enterprises (SMEs) are struggling to prevent layoffs or cutbacks.
 In the worst cases, they are struggling to avoid closing their doors altogether.

 The government has recognised the scale of the problem facing British small businesses.
-Aware that SMEs are on the front line of the recession and of the fact that any economic recovery will depend on the small business sector (not to mention, one suspects, its ability to notice a vote-winner when they see one), the government has announced a series of measures and packages aimed at helping Britain’s businesses.
+Aware that SMEs are on the front line of the recession and of the fact that any economic recovery will depend on the small business sector, the government has announced a series of measures and packages aimed at helping Britain’s businesses.